Renz-Victa/Renz-Victa/README.md

 ## 🌱 What I'm Up To ...

 - 💬 Completing the Frontend Development Libraries Certification from freeCodeCamp
-- 🔭 Strenghthening my problem-solving skills through the Data Structures & Algorithms Roadmap and Frontend Developer Roadmap from roadmap.sh
+- 🔭 Strenghthening my problem-solving skills through the Frontend Developer Roadmap from roadmap.sh
 - 📫 Building solid foundations in web development with the Foundations Course from The Odin Project

 <div align="center">